thefrontside/bigtest/website/docs/docs/interactors/2-built-in-dom.md

 ### Up Next

-You can construct your own customer interactors which we will cover in the [Write Your Own Interactors](/) section.
-But first let's have a closer look at what locators, filters, and actions are.
+Every interactor has some things in common, whether it is built in or you wrote it yourself.
+In the next section, we will have a closer look at what locators, filters, and actions are.